semver/semver/semver.md

 Dependency hell is where you are when version lock and/or version promiscuity prevent you from easily and safely moving your project forward.

-As a solution to this problem, we propose a simple set of rules and requirements that dictate how version numbers are assigned and incremented.
+SemVer addresses this with a simple set of rules and requirements that dictate how version numbers are assigned and incremented.
 These rules are based on but not necessarily limited to pre-existing widespread common practices in use in both closed and open-source software.